Lillian Wald

 Lillian D. Wald (March 10, 1867 – September 1, 1940) was an American nurse, humanitarian and author.
-She was known for contributions to human rights and was the founder of American community nursing.
-She founded the Henry Street Settlement in New York City and was an early advocate to have nurses in public schools.
+She strove for human rights and started American community nursing.
+She founded the Henry Street Settlement in New York City and was an early advocate for nurses in public schools.

 After growing up in Ohio and New York, Wald became a nurse.
 She briefly attended medical school and began to teach community health classes.
 After founding the Henry Street Settlement, she became an activist for the rights of women and minorities.
-She campaigned for suffrage and was a supporter of racial integration.
+She campaigned for suffrage and advocated racial integration.
 She was involved in the founding of the National Association for the Advancement of Colored People (NAACP).

+Lillian Wald was a pioneering nurse and social reformer who played a crucial role in establishing public health nursing in the United States.
+She emphasized the importance of community-based nursing, hygiene education, and disease prevention, which became fundamental principles in modern nursing.

 Wald died in 1940 at the age of 73.

 Early life and education

 Wald was born into a wealthy German-Jewish medical family in Cincinnati, Ohio.
 Her parents were Max D. Wald and Minnie (Schwarz) Wald.
-Her father was an optical dealer; her uncle, Henry Wald, M.D., was a University of Vienna trained surgeon who began a New York City medical dynasty at Columbia University in the 1880s.
+Her father was an optical dealer.
 In 1878, she moved with her family to Rochester, New York.
 She attended Miss Cruttenden's English-French Boarding and Day School for Young Ladies.
 She applied to Vassar College at the age of 16, but the school thought that she was too young.
 In 1889, she attended New York Hospital's School of Nursing.
 She graduated from the New York Hospital Training School for Nurses in 1891, then took courses at the Woman's Medical College.